-A trained workforce is important to a strong local, regional and state economy.
+A trained workforce is important to a strong local, regional, and state economy.
 Cities have an interest in the availability of qualified workers and building a future workforce based on current and future demographics, as part of their economic development efforts.
-Cities can work with the public and private sectors to address workforce readiness to include removing barriers to education access, addressing racial disparities in achievement and employment gaps, and the occupational gender gap.
-The state has a role to prepare and train a qualified workforce through the secondary, vocational and higher education systems and job training and retraining programs in the Department of Employment and Economic Development (DEED), including youth employment programs.
+Cities can work with the public and private sectors to address workforce readiness to include removing barriers to education access, addressing racial disparities in achievement and employment gaps, addressing the occupational gender gap, and support training and jobs for people with disabilities.
+The state has a role to prepare and train a qualified workforce through the secondary, vocational, and higher education systems and job training and retraining programs in the Department of Employment and Economic Development (DEED), including youth employment programs.

-- Increased funding for the Job Skills Partnership, youth employment programs and other workforce training programs administered by the state that lead to jobs that provide a living wage and benefits, and help address racial disparity gaps in employment; - Innovative workforce programs and partnerships that foster workforce readiness for a full range of jobs and careers, including skilled municipal jobs and current high opportunity areas such as manufacturing and construction; - Investments in programs that address the gender wage gap, including training for women to enter nontraditional careers; - A payroll tax credit for job training programs that invest in employees; and - A city's authority to tie workforce requirements to local public finance assistance.
+- Increased funding for the Job Skills Partnership, youth employment programs and other workforce training programs administered by the state that lead to jobs that providea living wage and benefits, support workers of all abilities, and help address racial disparity gaps in employment; - Innovative workforce programs and partnerships that foster workforce readiness for a full range of jobs and careers, including skilled municipal jobs and current high opportunity areas such as manufacturing and construction; - Investments in programs that address the gender wage gap, including training for women to enter nontraditional careers; - A payroll tax credit for job training programs that invest in employees; and - A city's authority to tie workforce requirements to local public finance assistance.